Bidya122/WGS-Analysis/Sars_cov2_1sample/readme.md

 <img width="211" height="224" alt="image" src="https://github.com/user-attachments/assets/2bcee49c-e80f-4914-b6fc-e28c51ebbdfe" />

 When the green A nucleotide is clicked in IGV, a base count summary is displayed for the selected genomic position (NC_045512.2:21,846).
 This summary reports a total read depth of 2252, with 2251 reads supporting an A substitution.
 Strand-specific counts show balanced support from both forward (1094+) and reverse (1157−) orientations, indicating the variant is not strand biased.
 Minimal support for other bases and low deletion counts suggest high confidence in this single nucleotide variant.

+Although the reads were initially processed in single-end mode due to an earlier oversight, the resulting BAM files were merged to generate a complete sample-level alignment and to understand downstream viral genomics analyses.